eric-clayton/trash-track/README.md

 npm run dev
 ```

+Now navigate to `http://localhost:8080` in your browser to see live changes.

 ## Building the client for production

 Build an optimised version of the app (you should be in the client folder):